View on GitHub

 }

-3. Write program divide.s that inputs two positive integer values N and D, finds their quatient (Q) and remainder (R) using the algorithm below, and prints the result.
+3. Write program divide.s that inputs two positive integer values N and D, finds their quotient (Q) and remainder (R) using the algorithm below, and prints the result.
 The algorithm must be implemented as a function (the code from the previous seminar can be reused).

 function divide_unsigned(N, D)